 I burnished a small part of the background (see red arrow.)
 You can tell exactly where I burnished and where I stopped.
 The color is darker and more saturated after burnishing than before.

-I burnished with a cream colored pencil, so it was not only blended but tinted, as well.
+I burnished with a cream colored pencil, so it not only blended but tinted, as well.
 I could just as easily have used a colorless blender to blend the colors without changing them, or used different colors to burnish different areas and create subtle gradations of color.

-And that’s my beginners guide to burnishing.
-It’s a very useful tool if used at the right time, especially if you prefer not to blend with solvents.
+Burnishing is a very useful tool if used at the right time, especially if you prefer not to blend with solvents.
 Try it and let us know how it worked for you.